10 Best Laptops for Animation 2023 (For All VFX Software)

 It gets tricky here because I dont know how far you’re willing to go in the animation process with a laptop.
 If you’re making 2D animation then delivering the frames or designs to someone, then all you need is to follow the hardware requirements for Pencil 2D.

 However, if you’re using this laptop to RENDER the whole clip.
-Then you will use Adobe Premiere Pro or any video editing software to do so.
+Then you will use Adobe Premiere Pro or any video editing softwar which ups the hardware requirements.

 Anime Software